MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/registry.md

 Yes, it does.
 But this command is a good alternative for organizations that don't use Group Policy.
 This command also works if you have Microsoft 365 Apps for business, which doesn't support Group Policy.

-For more information about using the *Update Channel* policy, see [Use Group Policy to install Office Insider on Windows devices](group-policy.md).
+For more information about using the *Update Channel* policy, see [Use Group Policy to install Microsoft 365 Insider on Windows devices](group-policy.md).